Zac-Digital/fh-services/src/function/open-referral-function/README.md

 #### Prerequisites

 1. In the same directory as `Program.cs`, create a file named `local.settings.json`.
 There is an example file that can just be copied and renamed.
+2. Like before, now create `appsettings.Development.json`, this can be copied from `appsettings.json`.
-2. Get your local connection URL of the Mock HSDA API and put it under the `ConnectionApi` value in `appsettings.json`.
+3. Get your local connection URL of the Mock HSDA API and put it under the `ConnectionApi` value in `appsettings.Development.json`.
-3. Get your local connection string to the Service Directory database and put it under the `ServiceDirectoryConnection` value in `appsettings.json`.
+4. Get your local connection string to the Service Directory database and put it under the `ServiceDirectoryConnection` value in `appsettings.Development.json`.

 ---